sorelmitra/learn/verifit/Readme.md

 3. Micro-services
 	(via REST or WebSockets API)

+## Types of Data

+Most easily the frameworks can support plain text data.
+I believe I want to stick to plain text and call GNU diff tool to show me differences when comparing output (same as I did years ago for the automation framework developed for the "Tailored Software Development Process" project).

+If the apps I want to test do move around binary data, I'd probably better write a JSON adapter inside the app and expose it via REST or WebSockets (for reasons similar to what I put in the Non-Goals section).

 ## Setting Up the Framework(s)

 The framework(s) I find need to be easily set-up in a new, time-constrained project.